-In keeping with this philosophy the college has adopted the following major purposes:
+Consistent with its mission statement, the college has adopted the following goals:

+1. To provide the first two years of bachelor degree programs.

+nty

+der

+was

+ege i.
+A

+by

+be

+ids ies

+or,

+ts: F.

+al

+re.

-- 1. To provide the first two years of bachelor degree programs. - To provide a general educational program which includes that knowledge, information and experiences deemed important for all students. - To provide technical and vocational programs which prepare students to successfully enter the world of work. - To provide services which are designed to meet the needs of the communities served by the college. - To provide continuing education programs which are designed to meet the needs of those college communities. - To provide appropriate guidance and counseling services designed to assist each student in reaching his greatest potential. - To provide developmental programs which enable students to advance from their present educational level to the next desired level.
+- 2. To provide a general educational program which includes that knowledge, information and experience deemed important for all students. - 3.
+To provide technical and vocational programs which prepare students to successfully enter the world of work. - To provide Continuing Education programs which are designed to meet the needs of the communities served by the college. - To provide appropriate guidance, counseling and other necessary services which are designed to assist each student in reaching his greatest potential. - To provide a variety of cultural and recreational activities and programs to meet the needs of a diversified school population. - To provide and promote health programs and practices to ensure that physical hygiene is maintained. - To participate in and administer student financial aid programs in order that all students who qualify and manifest financial need will be able to obtain such assistance. - 9.
+To provide a variety of resource materials which will enrich and support the curriculum as well as provide for special interests or needs. - To provide the necessary fiscal and administrative support to effectively and efficiently facilitate the operation of the academic and physical programs of the college.